brummetj/bitly-intern-challenge/README.md

 <TWITTER_ACCESS_TOKEN>
 <TWITTER_ACCESS_TOKEN_SECRET>
 ```
-If you decide to use OS variables just run for each variable in the command line such as..
+If you decide to use OS variables just run for each variable in the command line such as.
 `export TWITTER_CONSUMER_KEY=<YOUR_TOKEN>`

-Your folder structer should look like this.
+Your folder structure should look like this.

 ```
 -dir